corasaniti/spring-boot-mysql-rest-api-example/README.md

 create database user_database
 ```

-**3. Change mysql username and password as per your installation**
+**3. Change mysql username and password as  your installation**

-+ open `src/main/resources/application.properties`
++ open
+`src/main/resources/application.properties`

++ change
-+ change `spring.datasource.username` and `spring.datasource.password` as per your mysql installation
+`spring.datasource.username` and `spring.datasource.password` as per your mysql installation

 **4. Build and run the app using maven to excute cmd or sh mvnw script**